 “Words or phrases describing your product or service that you choose to help determine when and where your ad can appear.”
 (Source: Google Support)

 One of the first steps you need to complete before launching your ads on Google is to step into your customer’s shoes.
 This will help you understand which keywords they are using when looking for your products or services.
 Finding the right keywords is immensely important because if you miss out on certain keywords, your ads won’t be appearing to those searching for what you are offering.

 A well-curated keyword list can contribute to a higher quality score of your ads and eventually a lower cost.
-For an optimized Google Ads strategy, your keywords need to be relevant to your landing page and ads.
+For an optimized Google Ads strategy and use Google Ads best practices, your keywords need to be relevant to your landing page and ads.

 What are search terms?

 “A search term is the exact word or set of words a customer enters when searching on Google.com or one of our Search Network sites.
 A keyword is the word or set of words that Google advertisers create for a given ad group to target your ads to customers.”
 (Source: Google Support)